Blondie (band): 2013–2023: Ghosts of Download and Pollinator

+2024–present Upcoming twelfth studio album, High Noon

+In a June 2024 interview for BBC Radio 6 Music, Harry and Stein stated that Blondie's upcoming twelfth album will be released in Spring 2025.
+This was followed up on November 6, 2024 by images posted onto Stein's and Blondie's official social media, showing Harry in the recording studio, captioned 'Whatever.
+Blondie album next year.
+Alea iacta est'.
+However, the album has yet to be released.

+Exactly fifty years after first joining Blondie, drummer Clem Burke died of cancer on April 6, 2025.

+On August 19, 2025, the band revealed that the new studio album High Noon would be released in the spring of 2026, and will feature drums recorded by Burke before his death.

 Style and legacy

 By 1982, the year the band initially broke up, Blondie had released six studio albums, each exhibiting a stylistic progression from the last.
-The band is known not only for the striking stage persona and vocal performances of Debbie Harry but also for incorporating elements in their work from numerous subgenres of music, reaching from their punk roots to embrace new wave, disco,Pareles, Jon, "POP REVIEW; No Debutante: Blondie Returns to Its Roots", The New York Times, February 25, 1999. pop, rap,Ruhlmann, William.
-"Autoamerican – Blondie".
-AllMusic.
-Retrieved November 29, 2011. and reggae.
+The band is known not only for the striking stage persona and vocal performances of Harry, but reaching from their punk roots to embrace new wave, power pop and dance-rock, with elements of disco, pop, rap, and reggae.
+The New York Times's Ann Powers stated the modernised girl-group style Blondie perfected became a blueprint for other female-fronted bands.
+With over 40 million records sold, they became punk era's best-selling group.

 In March 2006, Blondie, following an introductory speech by Shirley Manson of Garbage, was inducted into the Rock and Roll Hall of Fame.
-Seven members (Harry, Stein, Burke, Destri, Infante, Harrison and Valentine) were invited to the ceremony, which led to an on-stage spat between the extant group and their former bandmate Frank Infante, who asked during the live broadcast of the ceremony that he and Nigel Harrison be allowed to perform with the group, a request refused by Harry who stated that the band had already rehearsed their performance.
+Seven members (Harry, Stein, Burke, Destri, Infante, Nigel Harrison, and Valentine) were invited to the ceremony, which led to an on-stage spat between the extant group and their former bandmate Infante, who asked during the live broadcast of the ceremony that he and Nigel Harrison be allowed to perform with the group, a request refused by Harry who stated that the band had already rehearsed their performance.
 On May 22, 2006, Blondie was inducted into the Rock Walk of Fame at Guitar Center on Hollywood's Sunset Boulevard.
 New inductees are voted on by previous Rock Walk inductees.